covid19cz/erouska-android/README.md

 # erouska-android

 Erouška ("rouška" means "face mask" in Czech) is an app which helps to fight against COVID-19.
 When turned on, it scans other users of the app via Bluetooth and saves this data locally.
 When some user tests positive for COVID-19, he/she is asked to upload their data.
-Then operators from the state can see phone numbers of users of the app which were in close contact with the infected and can call them about further measures.
+Then healtcare authorities can see phone numbers of users of the app which were in close contact with the infected and can call them about further measures.

 Read more at [our website](https://erouska.cz).

 [Download from Google Play](https://play.google.com/store/apps/details?id=cz.covid19cz.erouska)

 ## How do we protect user's privacy?
-- All data are saved only locally, they are uploaded only with user's consent
+- All data is saved only locally, they are uploaded only with user's consent
 - User can always turn the scanning off
 - We change broadcasted ID every hour.
 Nobody can track you using this ID (only our backend has knowledge which ID corresponds to which phone number)
 - We delete data on backend after 6 hours from upload